-Plus, these automotive primers dry at a lightning-fast speed so you need not worry about the drying time if you are in hurry and want to end up your DIY paint job fast.
+Plus, these automotive primers dry at lightning-fast speed, so you need not worry about the drying time if you are in a hurry and want to end up your DIY paint job fast.

 With that being said, I am not trying to say that car paints and primers for furniture are the best options out there.

 Since there are a few disadvantages to using them on wood, you should NOT consider buying an auto primer when you want to prep your wood surface.